sadder but wiser girl

 Dogs Name: Odie & Reyna; RIP precious Annie; RIP beloved Alex & Melody, Rocky baby & darling Willie

-Titles: Annie - honorary terrier; Odie - golden boy; Reyna - fruit bat
+Titles: Annie - my angel; Odie - golden boy; Reyna - fruit bat

 Dogs Age: b 1/13/13; b 3/13/14; b 7/10/09 - d 1/4/16

 Thanked 22,607 Times in 6,646 Posts

 If you find any breeder who has puppies on the ground, or has a litter "due any day", and they aren't already all spoken for, then chances are those are not great breeders.
 Responsible breeding means not only earning conformation accolades, but also challenging the dogs to accomplish things that show their drive, work ethic, intelligence and focus.
 So you will find a lot of people have their Dobes certified in agility, barn hunt, obedience, therapy/Canine Good Citizen, etc. Some even have obtained herding certification!
 There's very little a Dobe can't do.